 You should hire an attorney if you are being asked to sign something you do not understand.

-Provide us with some basic information and we will contact you
+Provide us with some information and we will contact you